-Airlines are adding new flight routes.
-Here’s what that tells us about summer travel and beyond.
+Airlines are adding flight routes.
+Here’s what it means for summer travel and beyond.

 As we start to plan trips again, airlines are adding routes to accommodate our gradual return to the skies.
 Scott Laurence, head of revenue and planning at JetBlue, says the airline has adapted at a pace like never before, pivoting routes to changing customer interest.
 Last year, the airline added more than 80 routes as a result.

-Those changes offer a glimpse into how our travel behavior has shifted because of the pandemic.
+Those changes offer a glimpse into how travel behavior has shifted because of the pandemic.
 Here are four travel trends we can expect in 2021 based on what new flight routes can tell us.

-We’re getting more flights for leisure travelers, and fewer for business ones.
+We’re getting more flights for leisure travelers and fewer for business ones

 With business travel all but eliminated, airlines aren’t focusing on pleasing business travelers right now.
-Instead, they’re targeting the “VFR” (visiting family and relatives) flights and leisure travel, says Ian Petchenik, director of communications for the flight-tracking site Flightradar24.
+Instead, they’re targeting “VFR” (visiting family and relatives) flights and leisure travel, says Ian Petchenik, director of communications for the flight-tracking site Flightradar24.

-“We’re not seeing any new [service] on business-heavy routes,” says Petchenik, who is also the co-host of the AvTalk podcast, “More generally, people are taking advantage of being able to either get outside or go someplace that is kind of a recreation-type destination with a normal year.”
+“We’re not seeing any new [service] on business-heavy routes,” says Petchenik, who is also the co-host of the AvTalk podcast.
+“More generally, people are taking advantage of being able to either get outside or go someplace that is kind of a recreation-type destination with a normal year.”

 Keyes says scheduled flights for business hubs, such as D.C., New York and Massachusetts, are down more than 50 percent for March 2021.

-“Airlines have really rerouted their airplanes and that infrastructure toward [leisure] destinations because they know that’s the ballgame right now,” Keyes says,
+“Airlines have really rerouted their airplanes and that infrastructure toward [leisure] destinations because they know that’s the ballgame right now,” Keyes says.

 A spokesperson for Southwest Airlines confirmed that as states began easing coronavirus travel restrictions, demand increased for flights to leisure-oriented destinations, particularly ones with sun or snow.
-As a result, the airline is investing heavily into markets that fit emerging travel trends, including Miami, Palm Springs, Calif., Colorado, Hilton Head and Montana.
+As a result, the airline is investing heavily into markets that fit emerging travel trends, including Miami; Palm Springs, Calif.; Colorado; Hilton Head, S.C.; and Montana.

-We still want to travel to the great outdoors.
+People still want to travel to the great outdoors

-Keyes says airline routes predict our travel preferences from 2020 will hold through 2021.
+Keyes says airline routes predict that travel preferences from 2020 will hold through 2021.

 “The story of 2020 travel — the actual travel that happened — was essentially one of travelers taking outdoor trips,” Keyes says.
 There were "two primary groups of places, either the National Parks bucket and the Florida beaches bucket.”

-Mark Crossey, U.S. travel expert for Skyscanner, says Florida and Hawaii have been topping Skyscanner search lists and expects that to remain throughout the year.
+Mark Crossey, U.S. travel expert for Skyscanner, says that Florida and Hawaii have been topping Skyscanner search lists and that he expects that to remain throughout the year.
 According to data based on trends from Google Search, Florida has been the most popular domestic destination search by far in 2021.

 Frontier Airlines is appealing to that audience by offering 60 nonstop routes from Orlando International Airport, and it is starting new services from there to beach destinations such as Santo Domingo, Dominican Republic, St. Thomas and Cancún, Travel Pulse reported.